bsogata/ics-313-spring-2017-projects/README.md

 ;	______
 ;	|     |
 ;	|_____|
-;	|	UNS
+;	|	UZZLES
 ;	|
 ;
 ;		The neo-classic text-based adventure game.
 ;
-;		One way in to the Labyrinth, 24-ish ways out.
+;		One way in to the Labyrinth, three or four-ish ways out.
+;		Maybe five if you count dying.
 ;		Do you have what it takes?
 ;
 ;